 FCRA compliance for employers conducting background checks in Texas

-The Fair Credit Reporting Act (FCRA) is a federal law that governs the use of consumer reports, including background checks, by employers.
-Under the FCRA, employers must follow specific guidelines when conducting background checks, including:
+The Fair Credit Reporting Act (FCRA) is a federal law.
+It governs the use of consumer reports, including background checks, by employers.
+Under the FCRA, employers must follow specific guidelines when conducting background checks.
+These include:

 Employers must also ensure that the third-party background check company they use is FCRA compliant.